JimSeker/googleplayAPI/mlkit/README.md

 This directory is specific to the on-device ML kit (not ML cloud) APIs  https://developers.google.com/ml-kit

 `BarcodePicDemo` This example use an intent to take a picture and then processes the image for barcodes.
+It should be able to recognize qr codes, but fails.

 `DigitalInkRecDemo` is a simple example using the digital ink APIs, you draw/write letters/word and then see if it figure out the text.